100% of our BSc (Hons) Chemistry students were satisfied with their course National Student Survey 2017

 BCC - CDD to include Chemistry and normally one other Science, but to exclude General Studies (this is equivalent to 104-80 UCAS tariff points).

 Pass the Advanced Welsh Baccalaureate Diploma with Grade C/D in the Skills Challenge Certificate and BC - CD at A Level to include Chemistry and normally one other Science, but to exclude General Studies. (this is equivalent to 104-80 UCAS tariff points).

 BTEC Extended Diploma Distinction Merit Merit - Merit Merit Pass in a relevant subject which must include Chemistry modules (this is equivalent to 112-80 UCAS tariff points).

-Pass the International Baccalaureate Diploma with higher grades of between 655-445 to include grade 5 in Chemistry and one other Science (this is equivalent to 112-80 UCAS tariff points)
+Pass the International Baccalaureate Diploma with a minimum of 80 UCAS tariff points from Higher Levels to include grade 5 in Chemistry and one other Science

 We also welcome international applications with equivalent qualifications.
 Please visit the country specific pages on our international website for exact details.

 In general, international applicants will need to have achieved an overall IELTS grade of 6.0 with a minimum score of 5.5 in each component.

 However, if you have previously studied through the medium of English IELTS might not be required, but please visit the country specific page on our international website for exact details.
 If your country is not featured please contact us.